Gamesright

 Customer reviews and rating processes

-We participate in review and rating processes to evaluate, optimize and promote our services.
-If users rate us via the participating rating platforms or processes or otherwise provide feedback, the general terms and conditions or terms of use and the data protection notices of the providers also apply.
-As a rule, the rating also requires registration with the respective providers.
+We participate in review and rating processes to evaluate, optimize, and promote our services.
+If users rate us via the participating rating platforms or processes or otherwise provide feedback, the providers' general terms and conditions of use and privacy policies also apply.
+Typically, the rating also requires registration with the respective providers.

-In order to ensure that the people providing the reviews have actually used our services, we transmit the necessary data regarding the customer and the service used to the respective review platform (including name, email address and order number or item number) with the customer's consent.
-This data is used solely to verify the authenticity of the user.
+To ensure that the reviewers have actually used our services, we transmit, with the customer's consent, the necessary data regarding the customer and the service used to the respective review platform (including name, email address, and order number or item number).
+This data is used solely to verify the user's authenticity.

 • Affected people: Customers; users (e.g. website visitors, users of online services).